 Pros and Cons

-Other books by this author that I've reviewed include Top Secret Twenty-One, The Job, Two for the Dough, Stephanie Plum #3 – #7, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three.
+Other books by this author which I have reviewed include Top Secret Twenty-One, The Job, Two for the Dough, Stephanie Plum #3 – #7, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds

 A short story prequel in the Fox and O’Hare romantic suspense comedic series and revolving around FBI Agent Kate O’Hare obsessed with capturing her arch-nemesis, Nicolas Fox.